 It’s a well-known fact that Holland has more bicycles than residents.
 Its flat landscape and specially-designed road systems make it the easiest way to travel around.
 Plus if you’re a resident at The Student Hotel, you’ll have free use of a bicycle while you live there.

-Download your pre-arrival guide for the Holland International Study Centre Amsterdam.
+Download your pre-arrival guide for Holland International Study Centre.